 First Class Readings

 First Class Reading Assignment.
-Here is the Reading Assignment for the first class: A. Carefully read: (1) Pages 200 – 206 and 968 – 971 of the casebook; (2) the Supplemental Materials pages on the Mead case [close to the front of the Supplemental Materials].
-B. Optional reading: the statements by President Clinton (November 1995), President Bush (August 2003), President Obama (April 2010), and President Trump (April 2017), near the front of the Supplemental Materials.
+Here is the Reading Assignment for the first class: A. (1) Read Carefully pages 200 – 206 of the casebook; (2) Read Quickly the Supplemental Materials pages on the Mead case, and the West Virginia v.
+EPA case.
+B. Optional reading: the statements by President Clinton (November 1995), President Bush (August 2003), President Obama (April 2010), and President Trump (April 2017).

 Use your MyAU username and password to access the syllabus in the following format(s):